browserengineering/book/book/scheduling-and-threading.md

         # ...
 ```

-That's it!
-Pretty complicated, but we got it done.
+That was pretty complicated, but we got it done.
 Fire up the counting demo and
 enjoy the newly smooth scrolling.

 Now let's step back from the code for a moment and consider the full scope and